?

 Renwick

-Although born in Ireland, her father moved from Scotland to flee persecution as an Anti-Burgher.
-In Scotland her apparent grandfather, James Renwick, was hanged as the last martyr of the Covenants on Feb 16,1688.
+Although born in Ireland, her father moved from Scotland to flee persecution as an Anti-Burgher about 1770.
+In Scotland her apparent great-cousin or uncle, James Renwick, was hanged as the last martyr of the Covenants on Feb 16, 1688.

 in the Newberry Co., S. C. newpaper